decred/dcrdocs/docs/advanced/secure-setup.md

 ### Setting up Wallet B

 Install an operating system you feel comfortable with.
-I would recommend Ubuntu desktop for beginners (There is no need for a GUI).
+Ubuntu desktop is a good choice for beginners (there is no need for a GUI).

 **Note: Some systems might not have ufw or tar by default.
 You might have to copy them over and compile or install them online via the software repository and then proceed with this install.**